sostheim/git-archivist/README.md

           name: git-archivist-secret
 ```

-$ dep init -no-examples
-  Using ^3.5.1 as constraint for direct dep github.com/blang/semver
-  Locking in v3.5.1 (2ee8785) for direct dep github.com/blang/semver
-  Using master as constraint for direct dep github.com/golang/glog
-  Locking in master (23def4e) for direct dep github.com/golang/glog
-  Using ^1.0.0 as constraint for direct dep github.com/spf13/pflag
-  Locking in v1.0.0 (e57e3ee) for direct dep github.com/spf13/pflag
 ## Building the Project
-This project provides a `makefile` that includcs the basic functionality to build and package the project.
+This project provides a `makefile` that includes the basic functionality to build and package the project.

 ### Dependencies
 A note on Go dependencies for this project.
 The current dependency management strategy is to use the `dep` tool.
 For more information on `dep` see the [GitHub project page readme](https://github.com/golang/dep).